Mich21050/Brake_Lights/README.md

 # Introduction:
 This is the firmware for my open source pwm controlled brake module.
 It's designed with esk8 in mind but can be widely adapted.
 Is has an 5V 3A onboard buck converter and an Arduino Nano to controll it all.
-The shematic can be found here:
-It's pretty simple to set up so here we go:
+The schematic can be found here:  https://easyeda.com/mich21050/light_controll_basic It's pretty simple to set up so here we go:

 # Setup